-Mr Cameron states that channel diversion cuts can potentially adversely affect river birds, and disturb or restrict recreational use.
+Mr Cameron states that channel diversion cuts can potentially disturb or restrict recreational use.
 There is also likely to be an initial release of suspended sediment to the river from the disturbed gravels when the newly formed channel becomes activated.

-In addition, if the old channel is to be filled in and not retained as a backwater, the bed recontouring has the potential to affect fish and mega-invertebrates, and measures need to be taken to avoid entrapment or stranding, in particular.
+In addition, if the old channel is to be filled in and not retained as a backwater, bed recontouring has the potential to affect fish and mega-invertebrates, and measures need to be taken to avoid entrapment or stranding, in particular.